henrypowell87/ManusYARP/README.md

 # Manus-VR_record
-This is a basic program that reads data from the MANUS-VR gloves' finger sensors to a CSV file.
+This is a basic program that reads data from the MANUS-VR gloves' finger sensors to a CSV file using YARP.

 # Dependency